 Naseem Darbey is a Bradford-born artist whose sculptural drawings and textile installations explore themes of life, loss, and hope.
 Her immersive practice is grounded in storytelling, drawing, and socially engaged collaboration.
 With a background in both fine art and education, she has worked across public galleries, museums, and communities, often responding to place and overlooked histories.
 Naseem’s career spans high-profile residencies, including at the Gordon Museum of Pathology and commissions from major institutions such as the V&A, Bradford District Museums & Galleries, and The Potteries Museum.
 Her large-scale participatory projects, such as The Drawing Box and Pledges to the Landscape, have won national awards and celebrated collective creativity.
 Her work is tactile, thoughtful, and rooted in research, combining textiles, technology, and lived experience.
 Naseem sees art as a tool for reimagining forgotten stories, connecting people with place, and giving voice to those historically left out of the narrative.

-Booking Information
+Event Information